hantaray/myFlix-client/README.md

 ## API

-The project API for the app can be found here [here](https://github.com/hantaray/movie_api).
+The project API for the app can be found [here](https://github.com/hantaray/movie_api).